ieb/NMEA2000_Booklet/README.md

 ## Logs

-slf4j logs to /var/tmp/signalk.log The slf4j settings are in the SignalkBooklet class.
+slf4j logs to /var/tmp/nmea2000.log The slf4j settings are in the NMEA2000Booklet class.
 They must be set before any SLF4J classes are created.

 ## Booklets

-Create files in /mnt/us/documents called .signalk containing json (eg /mnt/us/documents/OnDeck.signalk), see src/test/resources/config.json for an example.
+Create files in /mnt/us/documents called .nmea2000 containing json (eg /mnt/us/documents/OnDeck.nmea2000), see src/test/resources/config.json for an example.

 ## SignalK servers

-By default the booklet will discover the Signalk server using mDNS, although if that doesnt work you can configutre a list of servers to try and connect to.
+By default the booklet will discover the NMEA2000 server using mDNS, although if that doesnt work you can configutre a list of servers to try and connect to.
 The booklet will attempt to connect to each server in turn, backing off from failed servers for 30s.
 Process is displayed on the UI status screen with diagnostics going into the log file.

 For mDNS to work on the Kindle the IP firewall on the kindle must be adjusted to allow the multicast packets on port 5353 be be sent and recieved.
-If running on a isolated network with no default router dont forget to add a default route to the routing table on the Signalk server otherwise packets wont get routed off the signalk server.
+If running on a isolated network with no default router dont forget to add a default route to the routing table on the NMEA2000 server otherwise packets wont get routed off the nmea2000 server.
 This can be done by making the wifi network interface the router.

 For the kindle firewall append the following to the UDP rules and restart the firewall.